nlueckenhoff/nlueckenhoff.github.io/content/docs/literature/non-fiction/non-fiction.md

 1. **Transcendental Style in Film: Ozu, Bresson, Dreyer** *Schrader / 978-0306803352*
 1. **UNIX and Linux System Administration Handbook, 5th Edition** *Nemeth + Snyder + Hein + Whaley + Mackin / 978-0134277554*
 1. **Understanding and Using English Grammar, 4th Edition** *Azar + Hagen / 978-0132333313*
+1. **A Vindication of the Rights of Woman: with Strictures on Political and Moral Subjects** *Wollstonecraft*
 1. **The Volatility Machine: Emerging Economics and the Threat of Financial Collapse** *Pettis*
 1. **The Wages of Destruction: The Making and Breaking of the Nazi Economy** *Tooze*
 1. **Walden; or, Life in the Woods** *Thoreau*